EpicGames/PixelStreamingInfrastructure/SignallingWebServer/README.md

 # Wilbur

+A Direct replacement for cirrus.

-The signalling server is a small intermediary application that sits between streamers and other peers.
+Wilbur is a small intermediary application that sits between streamers and other peers.
 It handles the initial connection negotiations and some other small ongoing control messages between peers as well as acting as a simple web server for serving the [Frontend](/Frontend/README.md) web application.

-This is a new implementation of the now deprecated cirrus.
-Differences in behaviour are described [here](from_cirrus.md).
+Differences of behaviour from the old cirrus are described [here](from_cirrus.md).

 ## Building
 Building is handled by `npm` and `tsc` as a very basic typescript project.
 The easiest method is to invoke